Neoyanghc/Neoyanghc/README.md

 ---

 ### Experience
 + 2016-2020, B.E. in Computer Science and Technology, Beijing Jiaotong University.
 Beijing.
-China
 + 2019-2020, Internship. in IT Department of Beijing Bytedance Co., Ltd. Beijing.
-China
 + 2020-,  PhD candidate. in Computer Science and Technology, Tongji University.
 Shanghai.
-China
 + 2023-,  Dual PhD candidate. in Department of Computing, The Hong Kong Polytechnic University, Hong Kong S.A.R.
 ### Research Interests
  + Graph Learning